 Treating Spider Veins

 The gold standard for spider and reticular vein treatment remains surface sclerotherapy.
-At Region Vein, we also utilize visually guided LED technology for optimal visualization and to achieve desired clinical results.
 Each vein may require more than one injection.
 Some results may be seen immediately; some results may take weeks or even months.

 Additional Diagnosis & Evaluation